Perfect Pan-Seared Scallops

 • Dry the scallops well.
 Even if you are using dry-packed scallops (which you should be), you want to get them as dry as you can.
 Blot the scallops dry with a clean dishtowel or paper towels before cooking them.
 Removing as much moisture as possible helps with browning.

 • Salt just before cooking.
 Use kosher or flaky sea salt, not iodized salt.
 Don’t salt the scallops until just before cooking them.
-Slating them too early will start to pull out moisture from the middle of the scallops and impede browning.
+Salting them too early will start to pull out moisture from the middle of the scallops and impede browning.

 Nutrition